drkz4ck/Xenoblade-2-Balance-Mod-/WeaponDetails.md

 The following changes apply to the Twin Rings, Infinty Fans, Brilliant TwinBlades, Knives and Dual Swords for Nia:
 - [ ] 20% Faster auto atks
+  - Obrona becomes a speed demon on Nia
 - [ ] 25% Faster arts on Nia
   - Butterfly Blade, Swallowtail and other Break arts
   - Jaguar Slash, Cheetah Scratch, Scarecrow, Avian Spin and Sword Slap